johnlaidler267/Portfolio/README.md

 3. Open the HTML files in your favorite code editor.
 4. Customize the content and design to reflect your personal brand.

-## Usage
+	---

+> #### Usuage 📩
+>
-Feel free to explore the projects and interact with my resume on the live demo links provided above.
+> Feel free to explore the projects and interact with my resume on the live demo links provided above.
 If you have any questions or feedback, please don't hesitate to [contact me](mailto:johnmlaidler@comcast.net).